 OP1.
 Decides to extend until 30 April 2023 the mandate of the United Nations Support Mission in Libya (UNSMIL), as an integrated special political mission to carry out its mandate, as set out in resolution 2542 (2020) and paragraph 16 of resolution 2570 (2021);

 OP2.
-Welcomes the Independent Strategic Review of UNSMIL (S/2021/716), requests the Mission to implement its recommendations and decides that UNSMIL should be led by a Special Representative of the Secretary-General (SRSG), in Tripoli, supported by two Deputy Special Representatives of the Secretary-General, and calls upon the Secretary-General to appoint a SRSG;
+Takes note of the Independent Strategic Review of UNSMIL (S/2021/716), requests the Mission to implement its recommendations and decides that UNSMIL should be led by a Special Representative of the Secretary-General (SRSG), in Tripoli, supported by two Deputy Special Representatives of the Secretary-General, and calls upon the Secretary-General to appoint a SRSG promptly;

 OP3.
 Requests that, in the implementation of the recommendations of the Strategic Review, UNSMIL explores all avenues to increase efficiency and redeploy existing resources, including through prioritisation and the reconfiguration of tasks and resources, as needed and where appropriate;

 OP4.
-Urges the relevant Libyan institutions and authorities to fulfil the aspirations of the Libyan people for free, fair and inclusive national Presidential and Parliamentary elections to be held as soon as possible, including the 2.8 million who had registered to vote in the December 2021 elections, by addressing the underlying issues that prevented the December 2021 elections from taking place, including by creating the conditions and circumstances for elections on a constitutional and legal basis, ;
+Urges the relevant Libyan institutions and authorities to fulfil the aspirations of the Libyan people, including the 2.8 million who had registered to vote in the December 2021 elections, for free, fair and inclusive national Presidential and Parliamentary elections to be held as soon as possible, , by addressing the underlying issues that prevented the December 2021 elections from taking place, and engaging constructively in the ongoing facilitation to create the conditions and circumstances for elections on a constitutional and legal basis, underlining the need to ensure the full, equal and meaningful participation of women, and inclusion of youth and members of minority groups, in all activities and decision-making relating to democratic transition;

-OP4bis Underlines the importance of an inclusive, comprehensive national dialogue and reconciliation processimplementation of confidence-building measures to create an environment conducive for successful national Presidential and Parliamentary elections
+OP4bis Underlines the importance of an inclusive, comprehensive national dialogue and reconciliation process, and underlines the importance of the implementation of confidence-building measures to create an environment conducive for successful national Presidential and Parliamentary elections;;

 OP5 Calls upon all parties to refrain from any actions that could undermine the political process or the 23 October 2020 ceasefire in Libya and recalls that the measures set out in resolution 1970 (2011), as modified by subsequent resolutions, shall apply to individuals and entities determined by the United Nations Sanctions Committee to be engaging in or providing support for acts that threaten the peace, stability or security of Libya or obstruct or undermine the successful completion of its political transition, including by obstructing or undermining the elections;